Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ## BSDF And Light Transport

 Light transport and BSDF are the most important parts of the path tracer.
-BSDF determines shading of the pixels and ray directions, and light transport algorithm determines how fast the path tracer will converge on the correct result.
-So maybe let's talk about specific implementation of these two.
+When surface is hit by the ray we need 2 things to trace further, next ray direction and how much light did the surface absorb.
+These 2 things are determined by the BSDF and Light Transport algorithm.

 ### Light Transport